Tairovik/personal-site/content/pages/portfolio/project-6.md

   - type: text_section
     content: >
-      The logo created for the design studio "The Sign", showcasing the first letters of the studio through an ambidextrous form and the negative space in-between.
+      The logo created for the design studio "The Sign", showcasing the first letters of the studio through a flowing-ambidextrous form and the forming of the negative space in-between.
   - image_alt: Sentido Logo
     caption: Lounge Bar
     width: regular